Email Security and Authentication

 How does ARC work?

-ARC preserves authentication results during travelling of the email across different hops or servers by inserting new additional ARC headers to validate legitimate changes made to the message.
+ARC preserves authentication results during the traveling of the email across different “hops” or servers by inserting new additional ARC headers to validate legitimate changes made to the message.
 After DMARC fails in transit, the recipient mail server can decide to check the ARC result in addition to the DMARC result.
 In some cases, the server will decide to accept the email by overriding the DMARC fail result.

 Here’s what Tom’s outgoing email looks like: